andressero/odin-recipes/README.md

 # Basic recipe website

-Project: Recipes from the Foundations course in [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes)
+Project: Recipes from the Foundations course from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes)

 Once this project is finished, I will have demonstrated basic knowledge of the HTML language.